Praful932/Kitabe/README.md

 We experimented with several methods and chose Embedding Matrix & Term Frequency.

 - **Embedding Matrix** - This method is often called [FunkSVD](https://www.coursera.org/lecture/matrix-factorization/deriving-funksvd-lyTpD) which won the Netflix Prize back in 2004.
-Since it is a gradient based function minimization approach we like to call it as Embedding Matrix.
+Since it is a gradient-based function minimization approach we like to call it Embedding Matrix.
 Calling it SVD [confuses](https://www.quora.com/What-is-the-difference-between-SVD-and-matrix-factorization-in-context-of-recommendation-engine/answer/Luis-Argerich) it with the one in Linear Algebra.
 This Embedding Matrix constructs a vector for each user and each book, such that when the product is applied with additional constraints it gives us the rating.
 For more elaborate info on FunkSVD refer [this](http://sifter.org/~simon/journal/20061211.html).
 We used the book embedding as a representation of the books to infer underlying patterns.
-This led to the embedding able to detect books from the same authors and also infer genres such as Fiction, Autobiography and more.
+This led to the embedding able to detect books from the same authors and also infer genres such as Fiction, Autobiography, and more.

 - **Term Frequency** - This method is like a helper function to above, it shines where embedding fails.
-Term Frequency takes into account the tokens in a book title be it the book title itself, the name of authors and also rating.
-Taking into consideration it finds books which match closely with the tokens in the rated book.
+Term Frequency takes into account the tokens in a book title be it the book title itself, the name of authors, and also rating.
+Taking into consideration it finds books that match closely with the tokens in the rated book.

 > 🛠 Code for every step can be found in the [Notebooks and Files](#notebooks-and-files) Section.